orsonteodoro/gcf2/profiles/gaming/README.md

 Glossary:

-* UAF - Use after free
+* UAF - Use After Free
-* DF - Double free
+* DF - Double Free
-* OOBA - Out of Bounds Access
+* OOBA - Out Of Bounds Access
-* UAR - Use after return
+* UAR - Use After Return
-* UAS - Use after scope
+* UAS - Use After Scope

 ## Performance consistency and the mutual exclusitivity of security and performance